 1Discipline of Acute Care Medicine, University of Adelaide, 2Intensive Care Unit, Royal Adelaide Hospital, CALHN, SA Health, 3Intensive Care Unit, The Royal Melbourne Hospital, Victoria, 4Nuclear Medicine, Royal Adelaide Hospital, CALHN, SA Health, 5Discipline of Medicine, University of Adelaide

-Background: Critically ill patients frequently exhibit delayed gastric emptying and associated feed intolerance, which are frequently managed by the prescription of energy-dense formulae.
-However, these formulae have a higher lipid content and may delay gastric emptying (GE) further.
+Background: Enteral Feeding (tube feeding) is standard care in critically ill mechanically ventilated patients.
+Critically ill patients frequently exhibit delayed gastric emptying and associated feed intolerance, which are frequently managed by the prescription of energy-dense formulae.
+However, these formulae have a higher fat content and may delay gastric emptying (GE) further.

 Aim: To compare the rate of GE of isocaloric 1 and 2 kcal/ml liquid nutrient boluses in critically ill patients.

-Methods: A randomised, blinded, cross-over study was performed in mechanically ventilated adults on two consecutive days following a four hour fast.
-They received an isocaloric, radiolabeled, intragastric bolus of either 200ml of a 1kcal/ml or 100ml of a 2kcal/ml enteral formula.
+Methods: A randomised, blinded, cross-over study was performed in mechanically ventilated adults on two consecutive days.
+Following a four hour fast, in random order, patients received an isocaloric, radiolabeled, intragastric bolus via naso-gastric tube of either 200ml of a 1kcal/ml or 100ml of a 2kcal/ml enteral formula.
 GE was measured using scintigraphy.
 Total areas under the curve from baseline to 120 minutes (AUC120) were determined for gastric retention and small intestinal calorie delivery.
 Group differences were compared using a paired mixed effects model.
 Data are presented as mean ± SE.